 Parents who wish dual enrollment students to be enrolled in special programs must comply with the requirements of the Individuals with Disabilities Education Act (IDEA) and the Americans with Disabilities Act (ADA) or Section 504 of the Rehabilitation Act of 1973 (Section 504).
 Requests by parents for an evaluation of the student by the multidisciplinary or child study team shall determine if special services are appropriate for the student.
 Provided special services are needed by the student, programs will be provided when possible.
 Until such determination is made, such special educational services or accommodations will not be provided.

+Cross Reference: 3525 Immunization Requirements

 Legal Reference: I.C. § 33-203 Attendance at Schools - Dual Enrollment

 I.C. § 33-1001, et. seq.
 Foundation Program — State Aid — Apportionment